Florence with kids…where to even begin?

 Florence is an extremely walkable city, so instead of trying to find public transportation, go everywhere on foot!
 The city has so many picturesque narrow streets and hidden squares, that getting lost in Florence is half the fun of visiting!
 You’ll never have to walk more than 30 minutes to get just about anywhere you want to go.

-Tip: There are lots of narrow streets with even narrower sidewalks in Florence (many times we found ourselves hopping on and off the curb to get around obstacles).
-Consider skipping the stroller and opting for a carrier like this instead; it will make your life much easier!
+Tip: There are lots of narrow streets in Florence with even narrower sidewalks (many times we found ourselves hopping on and off the curb to get around obstacles).
+Consider skipping the stroller and opting for a toddler carrier like this instead; it will make your life much easier!

 Florence with Kids: Buying Essentials